BuildForSDG/Team-006-Backend/README.md

 All tests should be written in the \`__tests__` folder.
 There's a sample in there.

-This starter uses [Parcel](https://parceljs.org/getting_started.html) as the bundler.
-It is much simpler that WebPack and the others

 ### Hints

 - Run `npm install` or `yarn install` to get started.
 We'll assume you are using Yarn.